CiscoSecurity/amp-05-health-checker-windows/README.md

 ## Usage

-To start the tool, ensure that you have an instance of AMP running and run the main_page.py script.
+To start the tool, ensure that you have an instance of Secure Endpoints running and run the main_page.py script.
 If you have an executable from PyInstaller, right click the executable and Run as Administrator.
 You'll be presented with the GUI interface.
+You may have to create an account with PySimpleGUI since they close-sourced their code this year.
+It should still be free though.

 ## Main Page GUI

 ![](/images/Main_Page.png)

-### AMP Version
+### SE Version

-This displays the AMP version that is installed on your system.
+This displays the Secure Endpoints version that is installed on your system.

 ### CPU Usage

-This displays the CPU resources being consumed by the AMP process.
+This displays the CPU resources being consumed by the SE process.

-### AMP Uptime
+### SE Uptime

-This displays the length of time since the AMP process was started/restarted.
+This displays the length of time since the SE process was started/restarted.

 ### Isolation